buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/PropertySets/Pset_MaintenanceTriggerDuration.md

+# Pset_MaintenanceTriggerDuration

 Trigger levels for an asset that has an PPM based maintenance strategy.
 <!-- end of short definition -->